undreamai/LLMUnity/README.md

 ---

-**(Optional)** You can also specify a function that is called when the model reply is completed. <br>This is useful if the Stream option is selected for continuous output from the model (default behaviour):
+**(Optional)** You can also specify a function that is called when the model reply has been completed. <br>This is useful if the Stream option is selected for continuous output from the model (default behaviour):
 ``` c#
   void ReplyCompleted(){
     // do something when the reply from the model is complete